bodo-ai/PyDough/documentation/dsl.md

 <!-- TOC --><a name="next-prev"></a>
 ### NEXT / PREV

-> [!IMPORTANT]
-> This feature has not yet been implemented in PyDough

 In PyDough, it is also possible to access data from other records in the same collection that occur before or after the current record, when all the records are sorted.
 Similar to how `BACK(n)` can be used as a collection to access terms from an ancestor context, `PREV(n, by=...)` can be used to access terms from another record of the same context, specifically the record obtained by ordering by the `by` terms then looking for the record `n` entries before the current record.
 Similarly, `NEXT(n, ...)` is the same as `PREV(-n, ...)`.

 The arguments to `NEXT` and `PREV` are as follows: